DaforLynx/ranger-ttrpg/Talents.md

 **Adrenaline Rush** (1 RP)
 When an enemy attempts to attack you, whether or not it hits, you can choose to immediately use a move action or attack back without affecting the action count of your next turn.
 This talent can be used a number of times per day equal to 1 + your BODY stat.
 **Born Ready** (2 RP)
 Stringing a bow only takes one action.
 Characters who surprise attack you receive no bonus to their attack roll.
-You can use one Caffeine Rush to immediately attack a character that has attacked you without any action loss.
+You can use one Rush to immediately attack a character that has attacked you without any action loss.
 **The Capsule** (2 RP)
 You have obtained and been trained on an experimental piece of equipment: a tiny capsule which can be hidden in a tooth, containing a certain powdered concoction which can be released onto the tongue in a dire circumstance.
 The powder does NOT kill you.
 Once per mission, if you fall unconscious, you will be revived without assistance on your next turn at 1 hitpoint.
 **Sharpshooter** (2 RP)